yvrxbt/vertex-ob/README.md

 ### REST API

-- The REST API is developed using Python's Flask framework, providing a lightweight and efficient web server.
+- The REST API is developed using Python, providing a lightweight and efficient web server.
 - Two endpoints are exposed:
   - `/quote`: Accepts GET requests with parameters for ticker symbol and quantity, returning a quote with comprehensive information.
   - `/execute`: Accepts POST requests with order details, simulating immediate fill execution against the internal orderbook and responding with a JSON of pertinent details of the executed order for the client.